daisyKim12/PathWeaver_AE/README.md

 # PathWeaver_AE
 **A High-Throughput Multi-GPU System for Graph-Based Approximate Nearest Neighbor Search**

+> A Zenodo artifact for Pathweaver is available at [Zenodo](https://zenodo.org/records/15460894).

 ## Key Files

 | File Path                               | Description                                                        |